Date of Degree

 Copyright 2011 Sarah Clark

 Clark, Sarah Elizabeth.
-"Remineralization effectiveness of MI Paste Plus - a clinical pilot study." master's thesis, University of Iowa, 2011.
+"Remineralization effectiveness of MI Paste Plus - a clinical pilot study."
+MS (Master of Science) thesis, University of Iowa, 2011.